ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 {{fig-RS-AS-3}} shows an interaction example considering a CoAP observation and a full query of the TRL.

-The example also considers one of the notifications from the AS to get lost in transmission, and thus not reaching the Resource Server.
+The example also considers one of the notifications from the AS to get lost in transmission, and thus not reaching the RS.

-When this happens, and after a waiting time defined by the application has elapsed, the Resource Server sends a GET request with no Observe Option to the AS, to perform a diff query of the TRL.
-The Resource Server indicates N=8 as value of the 'diff' query parameter, i.e., as the maximum number of diff entries to be specified in a response from the AS.
+When this happens, and after a waiting time defined by the application has elapsed, the RS sends a GET request with no Observe Option to the AS, to perform a diff query of the TRL.
+The RS indicates N=8 as value of the 'diff' query parameter, i.e., as the maximum number of diff entries to be specified in a response from the AS.

 In this example, the AS does not support the "Cursor" extension.
 Hence, the 'cursor' parameter is not included in the payload of the responses to a full query request.
 Also, the 'cursor' parameter and the 'more' parameter are not included in the payload of the responses to a diff query request.